aklump/loft_docs/README.md

 1. HTML
 2. Plaintext
+3. MediaWiki
-3. Advanced Help for Drupal
+5. Advanced Help for Drupal

 Gone are the days of having to update all your different documentation locations!

 ## As a Reader
 1. To read documentation you probably just want to load `/html/index.html` in a browser and proceed from there.
 2. Plaintext documentation may also be available in `/text/`
+3. MediaWiki documentation is in `/mediawiki/`

 ## As a Content Manager
 1. You will need to read about compiling below; this is the step needed to generate derivative documentation from `/source`.